 Bellerbys College offers a range of courses for students aged 16 and upwards.
 Our courses include A Level as well as Foundation, International Year One, Summer, and English language programmes.

 A Level qualifications are accepted by every UK university, and are recognised worldwide.
 At Bellerbys, you can choose between twenty different A Level subjects.
 International students typically study three or four subjects over two years.

 This one-year programme prepares you for university by focusing on your chosen subject area.
 You will develop your academic knowledge, English language and study skills.
 For additional English language and academic support, start with our Pre-Foundation course.

-Our one-year Business and Management course is equivalent to the first year of an undergraduate degree.
+Our one-year course is equivalent to the first year of an undergraduate degree.
 Taught at Bellerbys College London, you will prepare for the second year of a business-related degree at university.

 Our summer programme gives you a chance to develop your study skills and interests, while experiencing UK culture, cities and attractions.
 You will spend up to four weeks in the UK with other students from all over the world.